agoragames/leaderboard/README.markdown

 The `DEFAULT_PAGE_SIZE` is 25.

 You would use the option, `:reverse => true`, if you wanted a leaderboard sorted from lowest-to-highest score.
 You may also set the `reverse` option on a leaderboard after you have created a new instance of a leaderboard.
 The various `..._key` options above control what data is returned in the hash of leaderboard data from calls such as `leaders` or `around_me`.
+Finally, the `global_member_data` option allows you to control whether optional member data is per-leaderboard (`false`) or global (`true`).

 If you need to pass in options for Redis, you can do this in the initializer: